-The Project was analyzed in terms of the existence of oil wells on the Project site, the location of the Project in a Severe Fire Hazard Zone, proximity to the Whittier Fault and the disturbance of sensitive biological habitat due to the establishment of fuel modification zones for fire protection.
+The Projectproject was analyzed in terms of the existence of oil wells on the Projectproject site, the location of the Projectproject in a SevereVery High Fire Hazard Severity Zone, proximity to the Whittier Fault, and the disturbance of sensitive biological habitat due to the establishment of fuel modification zones for fire protection.

 The Option 1 Modified road alignment will increase the distance between the oil well on the Yorba Linda Estates property and the nearest residential lot, but will not otherwise affect any oil wells or the impacts related to fuel modification requirements.
-The revised alignment of the emergency road creates an additional 50 foot buffer to the open space to the west which increases the distance between open space and the residential structures.
-Evacuation to and from the site will be enhanced through shortening the main access road by 0.28 miles.
-The access road will be six feet wider and on a bridge which is located further away from the Whittier Fault than the previous main access road.
-The new road alignment reduces disturbance to sensitive biological resources for fuel modification purposes, as it reduces the amount of fuel modification in Blue Mud Canyon through the elimination of the previous road down through the Canyon. .
-Mitigation Measures and project design features already included in the FEIR will reduce potential impacts to a less than significant level.
-No substantial changes per CEQA Guidelines Section 15162 will occur and, therefore, the FEIR analysis and mitigation measures remain adequate.
+The revised alignment of the emergency road creates an additional 50--foot buffer to the open space to the west, which increases the distance between open space and the residential structures.
+Evacuation to and from the site will be enhanced through shortening the main access road by .28 miles 0.24 mile.
+The access road will be six-6 feet wider compared to the Option 1 access road. and on a bridge which is located further away from the Whittier Fault than the.
+The previous mainbridge for Option 1 access road crossed over the Whittier Fault.
+Under the modified access, the bridge will be located southerly of the Whittier Fault and will not cross the fault.
+The new road alignment reduces disturbance to sensitive biological resources for fuel modification purposes, as it reduces the amount of fuel modification in Blue Mud Canyon through the elimination of the previous road down through the Canyon.
+However, this realignment is not a substantial change and the requirement for provision of fuel modification zones is not new information.
+Mitigation Mmeasures and project design features already included in the FREIR will reduce potential impacts to a less than significant level.
+No substantial changes per CEQA Guidelines Section §15162 will occur and, therefore, the FREIR analysis and mitigation measures remain adequate.